Rivka Ramji

-Rivka Ramji (born 29 October 2006) is an Indian professional footballer who plays as a midfielder for the Singaporean club Lion City Sailors.
+Rivka Ramji (born 29 October 2006) is an Indian professional footballer who plays as a midfielder for the Indian Women's League 2 club Kemp.
 She has represented India at the youth level internationally.

 Early life and youth career

 Ramji was born in Karnataka, India, in 2006.
 She began playing football at a young age and represented several youth clubs in the state before making her senior debut.
 She later became a key player for the Karnataka state team, serving as its vice-captain for three consecutive years.

 Club career

 India

 Ramji’s early senior career included spells at Misaka United FC and Kemp FC.
 Her breakthrough came when she signed for Sethu FC in the Indian Women's League during the 2023–24 season.
 Despite injuries limiting her playing time, she was twice honoured as the Best Midfielder by the Karnataka State Football Association.
 She missed parts of the 2024–25 IWL season after suffering a major ankle injury, followed by a fibula fracture in early 2025 that ruled her out of the Pink Ladies Cup in Al Hamriyah.

 After recovering, Ramji impressed with Kemp FC in the Karnataka Women’s League, which led to her being scouted by Singaporean champions Lion City Sailors.